Centered Moments of Weighted One-Level Densities of $GL(2)$ $L$-Functions: Combinatorial Analysis

 which, by Lemma \ref{lemma:explicit-formula}, is known to equal

-Applying the weighted trace formula from Lemma \ref{lemma:asym-trace-formula} to expand (\ref{eq:4}), we find that the contribution of the main term (\ref{eq:main}) to (\ref{eq:4}) is
+Applying the weighted trace formula from Lemma \ref{lemma:asym-trace-formula} to expand \eqref{eq:4}, we find that the contribution of the main term \eqref{eq:main} to \eqref{eq:4} is

-and the contribution of the error term (\ref{eq:error}) to (\ref{eq:4}) is
+and the contribution of the error term \eqref{eq:error} to \eqref{eq:4} is

-Note that we have absorbed the combinatorial sum in (\ref{eq:4}) into the implied constant in (\ref{eq:err-term-contribution}) as it is bounded by a polynomial in $t\leq n$.
-It is also worth reiterating that $W$ is a constant depending only on $r$ and $D$.
+We highlight that \eqref{eq:main-final} uses that $S_r$, being a convolution of multiplicative functions, is multiplicative.
+Also, note that we absorbed the combinatorial sum in \eqref{eq:4} into the implied constant in \eqref{eq:err-term-contribution} as it is bounded by $2^t$.

-We start by bounding the error term contribution (\ref{eq:err-term-contribution}).
+We start by bounding the error term contribution \eqref{eq:err-term-contribution}.
 As explained in Remark \ref{rmk:support}, this step poses the only obstruction to extending support.

-\begin{lemma} For any test function $\phi$ with $\text{supp}(\widehat{\phi})\subset\left(-\frac{1}{2n},\frac{1}{2n}\right)$, the error term contribution (\ref{eq:err-term-contribution}) vanishes when either $k\to\infty$ or $k+N\to\infty$. \end{lemma} \begin{proof} By the principle of inclusion-exclusion, we know that
+\begin{lemma} For any test function $\phi$ with $\text{supp}(\widehat{\phi})\subset\left(-\frac{1}{2n},\frac{1}{2n}\right)$, the error term contribution \eqref{eq:err-term-contribution} vanishes when either $k\to\infty$ or $k+N\to\infty$. \end{lemma} \begin{proof} By the principle of inclusion-exclusion, we know that

-Besides, if $\text{supp}(\widehat{\phi})\subset(-\alpha,\alpha)$, then (\ref{eq:err}) is bounded by
+Besides, if $\text{supp}(\widehat{\phi})\subset(-\alpha,\alpha)$, then \eqref{eq:err} is bounded by

-recalling that $m_j\leq n_j$, $\ell\leq n$, and $\sum n_j=n$.
-Since $Q_{k,N}=k^2N$, if $\alpha<\frac{1}{2n}$, then (\ref{eq:finally}) vanishes as $k\to\infty$ or $k+N\to\infty$. \end{proof}
+recalling that $m_j\leq n_j$, $\ell\leq t$, and $\sum_{j=1}^\ell n_j=t$.
+Since $Q_{k,N}=k^2N$, if $\alpha<\frac{1}{2n}$, then \eqref{eq:finally} vanishes as $k\to\infty$ or $k+N\to\infty$. \end{proof}

-Lemma \ref{lemma:error-term-analysis} licenses us to focus exclusively on the main term contribution (\ref{eq:main-final}) in our analysis of (\ref{eq:4}).
-Applying the principle of inclusion-exclusion to (\ref{eq:main-final}), we swap the sum and the product, reversing the idea in (\ref{eq:2}) and picking up the error term $O\left(\frac{\log\log(3N)}{\log Q_{k,N}}\right)$:
+Now, we turn to analyze the main term contribution \eqref{eq:main-final}.
+Applying the principle of inclusion-exclusion to \eqref{eq:main-final}, we swap the sum and the product, up to an error term of $O\left(\frac{\log\log(3N)}{\log Q_{k,N}}\right)$:

-We justify this step in tedious detail in Appendix \ref{app:a}.
+We justify this step in detail in Appendix \ref{app:a}.
 We thereby reduce the problem to analyzing

 for specific cases of $n_j$ and $m_j$.
 We exhibit this analysis separately for non-trivial and trivial $\chi$, in Lemmas \ref{lemma:Nontrivial-Analysis} and \ref{lemma:Trivial-Analysis} respectively.